OnePiece10yrs/BankingTest/README.md

-This is a test project for using Selenium WebDriver.
+This is a cross browser test project for using Selenium WebDriver, TestNG.

 Banking features for test automation:
 .
 Login